matthiasprobst/h5RDMtoolbox/docs/index.rst

 Overview
 --------
-The packages comes with three sub-packages, each covering a different aspect of efficient and sustainable work with HDF5 files:
+The packages come with three sub-packages, each covering a different aspect of efficient and sustainable work with HDF5 files:

   - :doc:`convention <conventions/index>`: Modular construction of conventions (standardization and specification for HDF files)